Why Study History at Northwestern?

 Do AP exams and Study Abroad Courses Count for History Credit at Northwestern?

 We do not accept AP credits in order to fulfill history department requirements.
 But strong performance in AP history courses does prepare you to take more advanced courses at an earlier stage of your history career.
-If you excelled on your AP exams, you are likely ready to move straight to 300-level history courses, and you might even be prepared to take a 393 seminar as a first-year student.
+If you excelled on your AP exams, you are likely ready to move straight to 300-level history courses in that area, and you might even be prepared to take a 393 seminar as a first-year student.

-Most history courses taken abroad will fulfill history department requirements, though each must be discussed and approved with a student’s departmental advisor.
+Most history courses taken as part of study abroad will fulfill history department requirements, though each must be discussed and approved with a student’s departmental advisor.

 How Do I Make the Most Out of My History Major?

-The history department offers many opportunities for undergraduate education and involvement outside of the classroom and encourages its students to take an active role in the department.
+The history department offers many opportunities for undergraduate education and involvement outside of the classroom, and we encourages students to take an active role in the department.
 All majors and minors are invited to regular faculty-student lunches.
 History also sponsors numerous public events where historians from Northwestern and elsewhere talk about their own research or about the historical dimensions of contemporary events.
-The department also invites NU alumni who were history majors back to campus each fall to discuss how to make the most of a history degree beyond Northwestern.
+Each fall the department also invites NU alumni who were history majors back to campus to discuss how to make the most of a history degree beyond Northwestern.
 Students who want to develop their research skills can be paid to work closely with faculty members as Leopold Fellows at the Chabraja Center for Historical Studies.
-Students who need extra help with writing can use the History Writing Center (see our home page for more information).
+Students who need extra help with writing can use the History Writing Center.
 And history professors are on duty to advise potential majors every afternoon.

 Who Do I Contact if I Have Questions?

-If you want advice about the history major before declaring, you should either see one of our afternoon advisors or contact Professor Susan J. Pearson, Director of Undergraduate Studies (sjpnorthwestern.edu).
-If you are ready to declare a major, or have any technical questions about declaring the major or fulfilling our requirements, you can contact Liz Murray, our undergraduate administrator (elizabeth.murraynorthwestern.edu).
+If you want advice about the history major before declaring, you should either see one of our afternoon advisors or contact Professor Susan J. Pearson, Director of Undergraduate Studies (email@example.com).
+If you are ready to declare a major, or have any questions about declaring the major or fulfilling our requirements, you can contact Divya Gala, our undergraduate administrator (HarRoop.Divya.Gala@northwestern.edu).